 Yearly pruning will promote vigorous new growth as well as the overall health of your plant.
 Oleander produces flowers at the end of new stem tips, so you'll get more flowers, too.

 Overwintering oleander indoors will protect this frost-tender shrub.
 If you keep your plant outdoors for the summer, bring it back inside when the temperature drops to 55°F/13°C at night.
 Some varieties are hardier than others, but they generally don't like the cold at all.

+Something bugging your plant?
 Two pests bother oleander, aphids and scale.
 If you move your potted oleander outdoors for any length of time, watch for these pests on the stems and undersides of the leaves.
 Treat any infestation immediately.

-Humidity: Average room humidity.
+Humidity: Average room (40% relative humidity).

-Temperature: Warm 70-85°F/21-29°C during active growth; cooler in winter at 55°/13°C
+Temperature: Warm 70-85°F/21-29°C during active growth; 55°/13°C in winter

 Soil: 8 parts all-purpose potting mix, 1 part sand, 1 part perlite

 Fertilizer: Feed every 2 weeks spring and summer with fertilizer specially made for oleander.